 Relyence FRACAS fully supports both CAPA and FRACAS processes.
-Relyence FRACAS offers a robust platform for tracking and managing your corrective and preventive action process.
-Relyence FRACAS ensures that your process is in compliance and under control with a completely customizable process flow, built-in escalation of issues, and workflow and reminder features.
-Relyence FRACAS incorporates a wealth of additional features for comprehensive correction action management including: out-of-the box support for 8D, DMAIC, and PDCA processes, customizable process control, integrated workflow, team assignments, data importing and exporting, flexible reporting, and a powerful dashboard.
+It offers a robust platform for tracking and managing your corrective and preventive action process.
+It ensures that your process is in compliance and under control with a completely customizable process flow, built-in escalation of issues, and workflow and reminder features.
+Our powerful corrective action software incorporates a wealth of additional features for comprehensive correction action management including: out-of-the box support for 8D, DMAIC, and PDCA processes, customizable process control, integrated workflow, team assignments, data importing and exporting, flexible reporting, and a powerful dashboard.
 Relyence FRACAS also incorporates our unique and innovative Failure Direct Connect capability that enables you to integrate your FMEA and FRACAS data for a cohesive and well-organized approach for failure data management.

 You can effectively manage your product, product, or service related issues to monitor quality, reliability, safety, risk, and environmental concerns.
 Relyence FRACAS can help you meet your ISO-9001, ISO/TS 16949, AS 9100, FDA, GMP, and any QMS requirements.

 Lastly, Relyence FRACAS, as all Relyence tools, was designed with today’s collaborative, virtual teams in mind.
 Relyence FRACAS is web-based, mobile-friendly, and device independent.
 Your team is most effective when using Relyence FRACAS.